MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Related Work

 \paragraph{Mixture of Experts.} The mixture-of-experts (MoE) architecture, originally introduced by~\cite{jacobs1991adaptive}, is a modular machine learning framework designed to improve performance by dynamically combining multiple specialized models, known as ``experts''.
 Sparse MoEs and their ``soft'' variants~\citep{jordan1994hierarchical,puigcerver2024from} have been widely adopted in deep learning, especially in large-scale models for natural language processing and computer vision, to improve model training efficiency and scalability through adaptive subnetwork selection or dynamic pruning~\citep{shazeer2017outrageously,du2022mixture}.
 In a related KG context, MoE has been applied to fuse different semantics of relations (structural ontology and textual descriptions) at the triplet level~\citep{song2022decoupling}.
-However, our work innovatively proposes MoE as a meta-learner for FSRL, operating at the task level to learn specialized experts that can capture diverse relational patterns, thereby achieving superior task adaptation and knowledge transfer.
+In contrast, our work innovatively proposes MoE as a meta-learner for FSRL that operates at the task level to learn specialized experts capturing diverse relational patterns, thereby enabling superior cross-task knowledge transfer and task adaptation.